subhron/Zomata-Data-Analysis-Using-SQL/README.md

 # Zomata-Data-Analysis-Using-SQL

-Zomato Data Exploration and Analysis with SQL
+Exploring and Analyzing Zomato Data Using SQL

-Most of us know that Zomato is an Indian multinational restaurant aggregator and food delivery company.
-The idea of analysing the Zomato_dataset is to get the overview of what actutally is happening in their business.
-Zomato Dataset consist of more than 9000 rows with columns such as Restaurants_id, Restaurants_name, City, Location, Cuisines and many more...
+Many are familiar with Zomato, an Indian multinational company specializing in restaurant aggregation and food delivery services.
+The aim of delving into the Zomato dataset is to gain insights into the company's operations.
+The dataset encompasses over 9000 rows featuring various columns such as Restaurant ID, Name, City, Location, Cuisines, and more.

-While Exploring Data with SQL, I was working on the following things...
+During the exploration of the data using SQL, several tasks were undertaken:

-1. Checked all the details of table such column name, data types and constraints
+1. Reviewing table details including column names, data types, and constraints.
-2. Checked for duplicate values in [RestaurantId] column
+2. Detecting and addressing duplicate values within the RestaurantID column.
-3. Removed unwanted columns from table
+3. Removing unnecessary columns from the dataset.
-4. Merged 2 differnt tables and added the new column of Country_Name with the help of primary key as [CountryCode] column
+4. Consolidating two distinct tables and introducing a new column, Country_Name, utilizing the primary key, CountryCode.
-5. Identitfied and corrected the mis-spelled city names
+5. Correcting misspelled city names for accuracy.
-6. Counted the no.of restaurants by rolling count/moving count using windows functions
+6. Utilizing window functions to calculate rolling counts of restaurants.
-7. Checked min,max,avg data for votes, rating & currency column.
+7. Evaluating statistical metrics such as minimum, maximum, and average values for votes, ratings, and currency.
-8. Created new category column for rating
+8. Introducing a new categorical column for ratings.

-After Data Exploration with SQL, I started working on Analysing the Data with SQL where I found insights such as...
+Subsequently, the focus shifted towards analyzing the data with SQL, uncovering key insights including:

-1. According to this Zomato Dataset, 90.67% of data is related to restaurants listed in India followed by USA(4.45%).
+1. The majority of data in the Zomato Dataset (90.67%) pertains to restaurants listed in India, followed by the USA (4.45%).
-2. Out of 15 Countries only 2 countries provides Online delivery options to their customers, to be precised only 28.01% of restaurants in India and 46.67% of restaurants in UAE provides online delivery options.
+2. Among 15 countries represented, only two offer online delivery options, with approximately 28.01% of Indian restaurants and 46.67% of UAE restaurants providing this service.
-3. As this dataset contains data most related to India so i worked on gaining insights on Indian Restaurants.
+3. Given the dataset's heavy emphasis on India, efforts were directed towards extracting insights on Indian restaurants.
-4. Connaught Place in New Delhi has the most listed restaurants (122) follwed by Rajouri Garden (99) and Shahdara (87)
+4. Notably, Connaught Place in New Delhi boasts the highest number of listed restaurants (122), followed by Rajouri Garden (99) and Shahdara (87).
-5. Most popular cuisines in Connaught Place is North Indian Food.
+5. The favored cuisine in Connaught Place is North Indian Food.
-6. Out of 122 restaurants in Connaught Place only 54 restaurants provide table booking facility to their customers.
+6. Only 54 out of 122 restaurants in Connaught Place offer table booking services.
-7. Average Ratings for restaurants with table booking facility is 3.9/5 compared to restaurants without table booking facility is 3.7/5 in Connaught Place,New Delhi.
+7. Restaurants in Connaught Place with table booking facilities exhibit an average rating of 3.9/5, compared to 3.7/5 for those without such provisions.
-8. Best modrately priced restaurants with average cost for two < 1000, rating > 4, votes > 4 and provides both table booking and online delivery options to their customer with indian cuisines is located in Kolkata,India named as 'India Restaurant',(RestaurantID - 20747).
+8. Kolkata, India hosts the best moderately priced restaurant meeting criteria such as an average cost for two below 1000, a rating exceeding 4, votes surpassing 4, and offering both table booking and online delivery services, specializing in Indian cuisine.
+This establishment is named 'India Restaurant' (RestaurantID - 20747).